Nervosys/Botnix/botnix/modules/services/web-apps/discourse.md

 `name` and `src` attribute.
-If the plugin has Ruby dependencies, however, they need to be packaged in accordance with the [Developing with Ruby](https://nixos.org/manual/nixpkgs/stable/#developing-with-ruby) section of the Nixpkgs manual and the appropriate gem options set in `bundlerEnvArgs` (normally `gemdir` is sufficient).
+If the plugin has Ruby dependencies, however, they need to be packaged in accordance with the [Developing with Ruby](https://nixos.org/manual/nixpkgs/stable/#developing-with-ruby) section of the Botpkgs manual and the appropriate gem options set in `bundlerEnvArgs` (normally `gemdir` is sufficient).
 A plugin's
 Ruby dependencies are listed in its